danielregar/Bank-Customer-Churn/README.md

 ## 📘 Project Overview

-This project analyzes a customer churn dataset provided by Maven Analytics, containing 9,997 rows of historical customer data from a fictional bank.
+This project analyzes a customer churn dataset provided by Maven Analytics, containing 9,997 rows of historical customer data from a bank.
 The primary objective is to **identify key patterns behind customer churn (Exited = 1)** and offer **actionable recommendations** to improve retention and customer experience across departments.

 ---
 The main objective is to answer: